PeggyJV/sommelier/README.md

 2. The Gravity Bridge Orchestrator
 3. [Steward](https://github.com/peggyjv/steward)

 We also recommend running a local `geth` process.
-Though a public Ethereum API service is can work, you may run into request limits because of the frequent requests made by the `orchestrator` process.
+Though a public Ethereum API service can work, you may run into request limits because of the frequent requests made by the `orchestrator` process.

 The Steward CLI now supports all of the same commands as `gorc` and is the recommended way to configure delegate keys for new validators and to run the Orchestrator. __The Steward CLI is used to run *both* the `steward` and `orchestrator` processes__.
 There are post-installation steps for the `steward` process outlined at the end of the installation steps below.
 These are required for your Steward to participate in the protocol.
 For more information on these setup steps for Steward, see [Validators Instructions for Setting Up Steward](https://github.com/PeggyJV/steward/blob/main/docs/02-StewardForValidators.md) in the Steward repository.